 - Bug spray was available but DDT was still legal.

-These details always make an editor write, “What?
+These details always make an editor write in the margin and in red ink, “What?
 Did they have that way back then?” or “Why doesn’t she just phone him?”

 But what should I do?
 If it was, it was.